Elegy-Composer/EOD-DM/src/CommunicationSpec.md

 | cards | integer | Serveral card IDs that the client wants to keep. |

 ### play_card
-Prerequisite: game has started and the player is qualified for doing action.
+Prerequisite: game has started and the player is qualified for doing actions.

 Send when client wants to use a card.